mallt/php-scratch/README.md

 php-scratch depends on the [Boris PHP REPL](https://github.com/borisrepl/boris).

 The `php-scratch-boris-command` variable has to be set to the path of the boris command.
+The default value is `"boris"`.

 ## Usage
 - Open the php scratch buffer with the following command: <kbd>M-x</kbd> `php-scratch`